saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

 ```

 So basically, the text you provided will be appended to the command.
 Nothing too
-fancy, but it's a more convenient way of writing
+fancy, but it's a more integrated way of writing

 ```javascript
 room.onCommand_help_auth = (player) => room.sendChat(`Usage: !auth ROLE PASSWORD`, player.id);